vazhka-dolya/TinyHugeTweaks/README.md

 ## Stars' Appearance
 Allows you to change the stars' models from collected to uncollected and vice versa.
 You need to pause the game before using it, otherwise it's likely to crash SM64.
 ### Model Addresses
-Since ROM hacks often have different RAM addresses for storing these models, Tiny-Huge Tweaks allows you to add your own addresses for the star models in different ROM hacks.
+Since ROM hacks often have different RAM addresses for storing these models, Tiny-Huge Tweaks allows you to add your own addresses for the star models in different ROM hacks (see `TinyHugeTweaks/starAddresses.config`).
 You can find these addresses by using a tool like [STROOP](https://github.com/SM64-TAS-ABC/STROOP) (I recommend using Mupen64 with that).
 ## Show/Hide Body Parts
-Allows you to change the visibility of Mario's different body parts.\
+Implements a GameShark code that makes Mario's body invisible, but in a way that allows you to toggle it for each body part.\

-Marked as Work-In-Progress, because it doesn't work with other body states (open hands, Wing Cap's wings, Metal Mario etc.).
+Marked as Work-In-Progress, because it doesn't support other body states (open hands, Wing Cap's wings, Metal Mario etc.) and custom models right now.

 </details>